nadsbuhdha/portfolio-project-1/README.md

 * Images throughtout the website came from: https://unsplash.com/ and https://www.pexels.com/
 * The hero image was inspired by the 'Love Running' code institute project.
-* The form on the 'contact us' page was influnced and adapted by the Love Running' code institute project.
+* The form on the 'contact us' page was influnced and adapted by the 'Love Running' code institute project.
 * To create the image gallery, a youtube tutorial was utilised: https://www.youtube.com/watch?v=tSyYU0I9gYU&t=115s
 * The icons in the footer and contact page came from https://fontawesome.com/